Gridlock 0.3.51 Released -- 08/03/14

 MN+ is a Monome emulator written on top of the base controller.
 Current supported functionality is:

 - 32/64 bit

-- Support for manual configuration, zeroconf and SerialOSC protocols, along with autofocus
+- Support for manual configuration, zeroconf and SerialOSC protocols

-- Support for 7 configured monome apps (this will be enhanced if there is enough interest)
+- Support for 7 configured monome apps (this will be increased in an upcoming version)